shussin245/QSB-282/README.md

-# QSB-282
-A line I wrote on my local computer
+# QSB-282A line I wrote on my local computer